-The first room in the gallery is dedicated to Finch’s diptychs which explore subjectivity, variation and change (multiplicity).
-The exhibition will include new and recent work including Passing Cloud (Studio Table) (2018), Color Test – 111 (2019), Blue-Violet (2019) and As Blind Men Learn the sun (passing cloud) (2018), alongside previous works such as Rainbow (Dunedin) (2008), a recording of two sites where Finch determined the arc of a rainbow had begun and ended.
-Articulating both the lingering awe of the natural phenomenon and its transitory nature, Finch captures how fleeting the optical event is, like colour, time, memory, and life itself.
-Hung at a distance from each other, Finch leaves the viewer to fill in the missing colours and complete their own rainbow.
+The first room in the gallery is dedicated to Finch’s diptychs which explore subjectivity, variation and change.
+The exhibition includes new and recent work including the twin lightboxes of Color Test – 111 (2019), the doubled drawing Blue-Violet (2019) and two records of his own body as a heat map in and out of the sun’s rays, entitled As Blind Men Learn the sun (passing cloud) (2018), alongside previous works such as Rainbow (Dunedin) (2008), a recording of two sites where Finch determined the arc of a rainbow had begun and ended.
+Articulating both the lingering awe of the natural phenomenon and its transitory nature, Finch captures how fleeting the optical event is, like colour, time, memory and life itself.
+Hung together or at a distance from one another, Finch leaves the viewer to fill in the missing colours and complete their own rainbow.

 In the second room, under the theme of gravity, Finch presents works such as his Falling Leaves series, tracing the paths of leaves and matching their colours.
 While these works embody Finch’s scientific methodology, patiently and systematically investigating these phenomena, they also remind us of the romance of Finch’s practice; Finch’s devotion to the documentation of his surroundings reflects a deep appreciation.
-Two of the works exhibited in this room, including Falling Leaf (2019) and the installation, Falling Cherry Blossoms (2019), and are rendered in watercolour on folded paper that, when unravelled, create the illusion of the gentle tumbling leaf or multiple cherry blossoms falling from the tree.
+The installation exhibited across one wall in this room, Falling Cherry Blossoms (2019), is formed of multiple strands rendered in watercolour on folded paper that, when unravelled, create the illusion of multiple cherry blossoms falling from a tree.

-Continuing the impulse to bring the outside in, light is the focus of the upstairs gallery.
+Continuing the impulse to bring the outside in, light is the focus of the upstairs galleries.
 Finch’s fascination with light belongs to a long tradition: the sun has occupied the minds of scientists, philosophers, writers and artists since the dawn of human history, exploring optics and perception, as well as the connection to knowledge (the ‘enlightenment’) and religion.
-The exhibition will feature works such as After Image of the sun (Winter sunset) and Sunset (after Monet) (both 2019), an homage to Claude Monet who Finch referred to as creating “an experimental laboratory for certain optical effects.”
-Many of the works in the exhibition, including Sun reflection (gold) (2019) – the recording of the sun’s reflections recreated in gold leaf – try to capture the ever-changing experience of light as filtered through colours that Monet himself experienced and painted, creating an Impressionist painting for the twenty-first century.
+The exhibition features works such as After Image of the sun (Winter sunset) – his attempt to look at the sun and then depict its after glow – and Sunset (after Monet) (both 2019), an homage to Claude Monet who Finch referred to as creating “an experimental laboratory for certain optical effects.”
+A second work in the exhibition, Impressionist Sunset (after Monet) (2019), similarly tries to capture the ever-changing experience of light as filtered through the sunsets that Monet himself experienced and painted, creating a newly collaged Impressionist painting for the twenty-first century.